Amiga floppy disks cannot be read on PCs without installing

 Amiga disks on a PC.
-As Amiga users know, this hardware incompatibility has limited Amiga-PC data sharing since the the Amiga was released in the mid-80s, and, although newer software and hardware have helped overcome this limitation, there is no way that software emulation alone can solve PC cannot fully read Amiga disks using only the default PC floppy disk controller logic attached to a single disk drive
+As Amiga users know, this hardware incompatibility has limited Amiga-PC data sharing since the Amiga was released in the mid-80s.

+hardware have helped overcome this limitation, there is no way that software emulation alone can solve PC cannot fully read Amiga disks using only the default PC floppy disk controller logic attached to a single disk drive